datopian/tech.datopian.com/README.md

 ## Data Management Systems

 A [Data Management System (DMS)][dms] is a *framework*.
-It can be used to create a variety of *solutions* such as Data Portals, Data Catalogs, Data Lakes etc. We have developed two DMS stacks that share a set of underlying core components:
+It can be used to create a variety of *solutions* such as [Data Portals][], Data Catalogs, Data Lakes etc. We have developed two DMS stacks that share a set of underlying core components:

 * [CKAN][]: the open source data management system we created in 2007 and that we continue to develop and maintain.
 The main information on CKAN is at https://ckan.org/.
 Here we have some specific notes on how we develop and deploy CKAN as well as our thoughts on the [next generation of CKAN (v3)][v3].
 * [DataHub][]: our version of a next generation of CKAN that powers DataHub.io.
 DataHub and CKAN v3 share many of the same core components.
 We are actively working on a DataHub v2 and an outline can be found here https://github.com/datopian/datahub-next

+[Data Portals]: /data-portals/

 ### Solutions